isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1484.md

 ---
-title: OneSumX for Regulatory Reporting Version 3.1.0-Package (Tier 2)
+title: OneSumX solution is a modular end-to-end solution suite designed on an integrated data layer to address the tactical and strategic needs of Finance, Risk management, and Compliance.
 permalink: /productivity-solutions-grant/solutionrepo/solution1484
 ---

 ### Description

-OneSumX solution is a modular end-to-end solution suite designed on an integrated data layer to address the tactical and strategic needs of Finance, Risk management, and Compliance.
+200207681Z

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_WK_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria